-We have seen that the Defense Department and Air Force assessments of performance during the Cuban missile crisis reflected an optimistic view of the reliability of the system of nuclear deterrence even in the face of what we have called close calls.
-The nature of the events discussed in the previous section suggests that it is appropriate to label these as close calls (i.e., events that had some nonnegligible probability of leading to nuclear escalation).
+We have seen that the Defense Department and Air Force assessments of performance during the Cuban missile crisis reflected an optimistic view of the reliability of the system of nuclear deterrence.
+But the nature of the events discussed in the previous section, and of others discussed by Sagan, suggests that it is appropriate to label these as close calls (i.e., these events had some nonnegligible probabilities of leading to nuclear escalation).
+The optimism of the Defense Department and the Air Force carries within it that every future close call will be caught in a timely manner and corrected-optimism not warranted when even one miss invites the risk of nuclear escalation.

 The question arises as to whether there is a meaningful, objective expression for the risk of failure of nuclear deterrence, an expression that reduces the large gap between those who believe that the risk is slight and those who believe that the risk is significant.
 We will shortly see how the system architecture of a nuclear deterrence system raises issues that must be addressed, if such an expression is sought.
-We will see that the few examples of close calls already discussed clearly establish the fact that the nuclear deterrence system in place during the Cuban missile crisis was, in fact, a complex system in the technical sense of this term.
+We will see that the few examples of close calls already discussed clearly establish that the nuclear deterrence system in place during the Cuban missile crisis was, in fact, a complex system in the technical sense of this term.
 It is therefore necessary that we address properties of complex systems in general.